deskvillage/dannychadburn.github.io/content-information-architecture.md

 There's a lot to factor in when adapting your existing content setup.
 Hierarchies, structures, redirects, metadata, [microcopy](/headline-copywriting), workflows and tracking - it's no wonder content migration and domain consolidation projects have a habit of dragging on forever.

-My approach is rooted in efficiency.
-Your IA can be revolutionised in as little as 12 weeks, with all the necessary audits, plans, frameworks, roadmaps and checklists delivered on time, and within budget.
+My approach is efficiency-first.
+You can have a brand new IA in as little as 12 weeks.
+All the necessary audits, plans, frameworks, roadmaps and checklists get delivered on time, and within budget.

 #### It's as meticulous as you'll get from any agency or freelancer, but you won't still be paying me this time next year.